 Notes on the Geography of The Western United States: The Central Pacific Railroad

-The UP's Overland Route across the Sierra Nevada is basically the one built by the CP, though the route has lost traffic as the UP directs more traffic to less mountainous routes.
-The line is sampled here from Sacramento east as far as Truckee, on the east side of the Sierra Nevada.
+The UP's Overland Route across the Sierra Nevada is basically the one built by the CP, though the route has lost traffic as the UP directs more traffic to the less mountainous (or at least flatter) alternative developed by the Western Pacific.

-The wall of Sutter's Fort, center of Sutter's New Helvetia.
+This folder samples the Central Paficic route to Truckee from here, Sacramento.
+We're looking at the wall of Sutter's Fort, center of Johann Sutter's New Helvetia.
 The fort had deteriorated badly by 1885, when restoration efforts began at the hands of the Native Sons of the Golden West.
 The wall was rebuilt by 1905.

 Most of the fort's buildings were built against the outer wall, but this building--part of Sutter's personal quarters--projected toward the center.

 Sutter's agrarian fortune would collapse with the Gold Rush, but there were newcomers to take his place.
-They included these two, who started out running a Sacramento hardware store.
+They included Huntington and Hopkins, who started out running a Sacramento hardware store.
 Forty years ago, the neighborhood was near collapse, but it's now been restored as part of an Old Sacramento State Historic Park.
 All along the line of the railroad across the Sierra, in fact, history has been discovered as a tourist-promotion strategy.

 There is a vastly larger new Sacramento, of course, and it starts just beyond the elevated freeway.

 A block from the hardware store, Sacramento also has the fine California State Railroad Museum, which includes a couple of engines from the pioneer period.
 This one is Central Pacific No. 1, built in Philadelphia in 1862, shipped around Cape Horn, and put in service while the railroad was still under construction.
 It remained in service until 1895.
 Named the Gov. Stanford, it was on display until 1963 at Stanford University.